 - International investors are obliged to obtain an Investment Registration Certificate (IRC) from the Department of Planning and Investment (DPI).

-- A Business Registration Certificate (BRC), often referred to as an Enterprise Registration Certificate (ERC), is the second mandatory document to be obtained during the registration procedure.
+- An Enterprise Registration Certificate (ERC), is the second mandatory document to be obtained during the registration procedure.

 - After receiving both certificates, investors are obliged to proceed with their tax registration, pay business license tax and make their initial capital contribution.